 Similar to the Black Diamond Circuit and Metolius Session II above, the Mad Rock Mad Pad is great for new boulderers or those looking for an affordable second pad.
 In terms of dimensions, all three pads share the same size, although the Mad Pad is the thickest of the bunch at 5 inches.
 And like all other Mad Rock pads, it features Velcro for continuous flooring and can be converted into a couch—great for lounging around camp after a full day pulling on rock.

-But at $219, the Mad Pad can’t compete with pads like the BD Circuit, Organic Simple, and Metolius Session II above.
+But for the price, the Mad Pad can’t compete with pads like the BD Circuit, Organic Simple, and Metolius Session II above.
 The shoulder straps aren’t adjustable, and the fabric is the least durable of any pad here.
 Further, you don’t get any special features like an angled or hybrid hinge, a gear flap, or a carpet patch.
-And finally, Mad Rock’s foam is known to start out nice and cushioned but unfortunately does not stand the test of time.
+And finally, Mad Rock’s foam is known to start out nice and cushioned, but often does not stand the test of time.
 With 5 inches of foam and a nice selection of colorways, the Mad Pad does have a few things going for it, but it’s far from the best value here.

 See the Mad Rock Mad Pad